lambdas/scala-commands/README.md

     Cmd("touch") withArg "Readme" inDir "/home/paul"
   )

-// All ready for execution
+// All is ready for execution
 prepareHomeStructure.execute
 ```